gatsbyjs/gatsby/packages/gatsby-remark-images/README.md

             // the content container as this plugin uses this as the
             // base for generating different widths of each image.
             maxWidth: 590,
-            // Remove the default behavior of adding a link to each
-            // image.
-            linkImagesToOriginal: true,
-            // Analyze images' pixel density to make decisions about
-            // target image size.
-This is what GitHub is doing when
-            // embedding images in tickets.
-This is a useful setting
-            // for documentation pages with a lot of screenshots.
-            // It can have unintended side effects on high pixel
-            // density artworks.
-            //
-            // Example: A screenshot made on a retina screen with a
-            // resolution of 144 (e.g. Macbook) and a width of 100px,
-            // will be rendered at 50px.
-            //
-            // Defaults to false.
-            sizeByPixelDensity: false,
           },
         },
       ],